 “I walked her off the ledge a few times,” her son said, describing his mother’s anxiety about a perceived rise in anti-Semitism and other issues.

-It was, Rabbi Merrill Shapiro, who met her when he was the rabbi at Temple Beth-Shalom, inherent to her personality.
+That anxious need to speak up and to get something done was inherent to her personality, said Rabbi Merrill Shapiro, who met her when he was the rabbi at Temple Beth-Shalom.
 “She was not a person to sit on the sidelines,” Shapiro said.
 “She didn’t look at things and say how bad they were and say why, she dreamed of how things could be, and said: why not?”
 He added: “She was definitely a cut above in terms of her intellect, her astute observations, people and their motivations.”

 Jessica Chadbourn, a friend of Maxine Kronick’s, wrote the following poem: